-Back when Jimmy Carter was President, news reporter Sam Donaldson was gaining a reputation for his aggressive, in-your-face, annoying style of questioning.
+Back when Jimmy Carter was the President of the United States, news reporter Sam Donaldson was gaining a reputation for his aggressive, in-your-face, annoying style of questioning.
 During the height of the energy crisis, Donaldson was assigned to accompany Carter on a trip overseas to a small village near New Delhi.
-Carter wanted to see firsthand how the citizens of that village solved their energy problems by throwing all the cow manure from their herds into a large pit and then siphoning off the methane gas to light their village lamps.
+Carter went there to see firsthand how the citizens of that village threw all the cow manure from their herds into a large pit and then siphoned off the methane gas to create the fuel required to light their village lamps.

-And so there Carter and Donaldson were, inspecting the process by standing on the lip of the manure pit.
-It wasn’t long before Donaldson couldn’t resist the urge to make a joke.
+As Carter and Donaldson were standing there on the lip of that manure pit, inspecting the siphoning process, Donaldson couldn’t resist the urge to make a joke.
 He said, “If I fell in, you’d pull me out wouldn’t you, Mr. President?”
-To that, Carter dryly replied “Certainly, (long pause) … after a suitable interval.”
+To that, Carter dryly replied, “Certainly, ……… after a suitable interval.”